-105. The TPE assesses the status of the actual project and its operation with the registered/validated PDD or any approved revised PDD.
+113. The TPE assesses the status of the actual project and its operation with the registered/validated PDD or any approved revised PDD.

-106. The TPE assesses, by means of an on-site visit at least for the first verification, that physical features of the project in the registered/validated PDD are in place and that the project participants have operated the project as per the registered/validated PDD or any approved revised PDD.
+114. The TPE assesses, by means of an on-site visit at least for the first verification, that physical features of the project in the registered/validated PDD are in place and that the project participants have operated the project as per the registered/validated PDD or any approved revised PDD.

-107. For each monitoring period, the TPE reports changes from the registered or validated PDD or any approved revised PDD.
+115. For each monitoring period, the TPE reports changes from the registered or validated PDD or any approved revised PDD.

 8.2.3.
-Compliance of calibration frequency and correction of measured values with related requirements

-108. If monitoring of parameters related to the GHG emissions reductions of a project has been conducted by measuring equipments (monitoring Option C defined in the PDD and Monitoring Guidelines), the TPE determines whether the measuring equipments have been properly calibrated in line with the monitoring plan and whether measured values are properly corrected, where necessary, to calculate emission reductions in line with the PDD and Monitoring Guidelines.
+Compliance of calibration frequency and correction of measured values with related requirements has been conducted by measuring equipment (monitoring Option C defined in the PDD and Monitoring Guidelines), the TPE determines whether the measuring equipment have been properly calibrated in line with the monitoring plan and whether measured values are properly corrected, where necessary, to calculate emission reductions or removals in line with the PDD and Monitoring Guidelines.